nytud/hunlp-GATE/README.md

 ##Building the Lang_Hungarian plugin

-To build the GATE plugin from the Java sources and add the neccessarry metadat, type:
+To build the GATE plugin from the Java sources and add the neccessarry metadata, type:

 ```
 make build